-As a current graduate student, maintaining strong academic work is your primary responsibility.
-Beginning in the first year of your graduate program, there is a list of activities and tasks you need to complete on an annual basis.
-These activities and tasks are described in the Graduate Student Handbook and Internship Handbook.
-It is essential that you carefully read through these handbooks to learn about various activities and tasks along with departmental policies that are related to your responsibilities or your rights as a current graduate student in the Department of Mathematics.
+Beginning in the first year of your graduate program, there is a list of activities and tasks you need to complete on an annual basis, or that you have the option of participating in.
+It is essential that you carefully read through this handbook to learn about various activities and tasks along with departmental policies that are related to your responsibilities or your rights as a current graduate student in the Department of Mathematics.